The Samsung Galaxy Note 10 could have this next-gen sound tech

-We're expecting the Samsung Galaxy Note 10 to come packed with cutting-edge premium features like four rear cameras and a 5G variant, and it looks like there's another feature the phone might come with too – Sound on Display (SoD) tech.
+We're expecting the Samsung Galaxy Note 10 to come packed with premium features like four rear cameras and a 5G variant, and now it looks like there's another piece of cutting-edge tech the phone might get too: Sound on Display (SoD) tech.

 SoD means that instead of a front-facing speaker on the top of a handset, its whole screen vibrates like a diaphragm to create sound.